Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

 To show that the midpoint-offset transformation achieves aims 1 and 2 above, we plot the decay of the singular values of both the 12Hz and 60Hz frequency slices in the source-receiver domain and in the midpoint-offset domain in Figs.~\ref{fig:2} (a) and (c).
 Notice that the singular values of both frequency slices decay faster in the midpoint-offset domain, and that the singular value decay is slower for subsampled data in Figs.~\ref{fig:2} (b) and (d).

-Let {\bf X} denote the data matrix in the midpoint-offset domain and let {\bf R} be the subsampling operator that maps Figs.~\ref{fig:1} (e) and (f) to Figs.~\ref{fig:1}(g) and (h).
+Let $X$ denote the data matrix in the midpoint-offset domain and let $R$ be the subsampling operator that maps Figs.~\ref{fig:1} (e) and (f) to Figs.~\ref{fig:1}(g) and (h).
 Denote by $\mathcal{S}$ the transformation operator from the source-receiver domain to the midpoint-offset domain.
-The resulting measurement operator in the midpoint-offset domain is then given by \( {\bf \mathcal{A} = R\mathcal{S}^H}\;. \)
+The resulting measurement operator in the midpoint-offset domain is then given by \( {{ \mathcal{A} }= R\mathcal{S}^H}\;. \)

-We formulate and solve the matrix completion problem~\eqref{BPDN} to recover a seismic line from Gulf of Suez in the (m-h) domain.
-We work with monochromatic frequency slices and adjust the rank while going from low to high frequency slices.
-We use 300 iterations of SPG$\ell_1$ for all frequency slices.
+We formulate and solve the matrix completion problem~\eqref{BPDN} to recover a seismic line from Gulf of Suez in the (m-h) domain. \black{We first performed the interpolation for the frequency slices at 12Hz and 60Hz to get a good approximation of the lower and higher limit of the rank value.
+Then, we work with all the monochromatic frequency slices and adjust the rank within the limit while going from low- to high-frequency slices.} We use 300 iterations of SPG$\ell_1$ for all frequency slices.
 Figures~\ref{fig:3}(a) and (b) show the recovery and error plot for the low frequency slice at 12 Hz, respectively.
 Figures~\ref{fig:3}(c) and (d) show the recovery and error plot for the high frequency slice at 60 Hz, respectively.
-Figures~\ref{fig:4} shows a common-shot gather section after misisng-trace interpolation from Gulf of Suez data set.
+Figures~\ref{fig:4} shows a common-shot gather section after missing-trace interpolation from Gulf of Suez data set. \black{We can clearly see that we are able to recapture most of the missing traces in the data (Figures~\ref{fig:4}c), also evident from residual plot (Figures~\ref{fig:4}d).}